 Services Offered

 Depression in mental health refers to a mood disorder characterized by persistent feelings of sadness, hopelessness, and a lack of interest in activities once enjoyed.
-Clients experiencing depression may seek therapy to find relief from their symptoms, gain coping strategies, and improve their overall quality of life.
+Clients experiencing depression may seek healing modalities such as CBT (Cognitive Behavioral Therapy) to find relief from their symptoms, gain coping strategies, and improve their overall quality of life.
 Common symptoms of depression include fatigue, changes in appetite or sleep patterns, difficulty concentrating, feelings of worthlessness, and recurrent thoughts of death or suicide.

 We Have Therapists Trained In This Area